 The natural beauty of Watkins Glen centers around the waterfalls created by Glen Creek.
 Over the centuries, the creek has carved a 400ft gorge into the terrain, carving out waterfalls in gorgeous tiers of all sizes.
 The state park has created several trails and stone bridges along the gorge that let you hike down and into the ravine.
 You can walk along side, over, and in some cases under many of the waterfalls.

 Because the trail is so narrow, it’s very difficult to get photos that don’t include a ton of other people.
-It would have been better to go during an off-peak hour if we expected to take a lot of photos, but what did we know?
+It would have been better to go during an off-peak hour if we wanted to take a lot of photos.
+What did we know?
 Taking lots of photos is hard not to do too.
 Every few feet there are even more interesting rock formations and smaller waterfalls along the trail.

 Ironically, less than a minute before I took this shot, Mike was commenting in how people around us were spending too much time struggling to take pictures on their phones instead of appreciating the beauty.